jgraph/www.diagrams.net-source/_posts/2021-08-18-sketch-online-whiteboard.md

 **Open a different shape library:** click _More Shapes_, select the shape library you wish to use, and click _Apply_.
 <br /><img src="/assets/img/blog/online-whiteboard-shape-libraries.png" style="width=100%;max-width:500px;height:auto;" alt="Enable additional shape libraries to use a greater variety of shapes">
-<br />There are many shape libraries for specific types of diagrams, as well as broad categories: software and networking categories with many shape libraries for different types of IT diagrams and service platforms, flowcharts, floorplans, electrical, threat modeling, cabinets for rack diagrams, and many more.
+<br />There are many shape libraries for specific types of diagrams, as well as broad categories: software and networking categories with many shape libraries for different types of IT diagrams and service platforms, flowcharts, floorplans, electrical, threat modelling, cabinets for rack diagrams, and many more.

 **Draw a freehand shape:** Click on the _Freehand_ tool to draw a freehand shape with your mouse, finger or touchscreen pen, which will be saved as an image with a transparent background.